-Subsamples of soil collected for analysis of soil C, nutrients, and stable isotopes will be archived for access by the larger natural sciences community.
-In the process of preparing soils for analysis of these constituents, two preparations will result.
-Due to the multitude of potential uses and expected demand of this archived resource, NEON will archive both preparations (see Table 5).
-In addition to these archived samples, frozen (i.e., -80°C) soil subsamples from soil microbial collections will be archived (these samples are splits from the soil cores collected for biogeochemical analyses).
+Subsamples of soil collected for analysis of bulk C and N concentrations and stable isotopes as well as N-transformation rates will be air-dried and archived for access by the larger natural sciences community.
+This will allow researchers to measure other constituents not analyzed by NEON during the course of routine biogeochemical sampling.
+In addition to these dried archived samples, frozen (i.e., -80°C) soil subsamples from soil microbial collections will be archived, and these samples are splits from the soil cores collected for biogeochemical analyses and/or N-transformation rates when those occur.